amorist/awesome/README.md

 - [moveable](https://github.com/daybrush/moveable) - Moveable!
 Draggable!
 Resizable!
 Scalable!
 Rotatable!
 Warpable!
 Pinchable!
 Groupable!
 Snappable!
 - [cvat](https://github.com/openvinotoolkit/cvat) - Powerful and efficient Computer Vision Annotation Tool (CVAT)
 - [FluidFramework](https://github.com/microsoft/FluidFramework) - Library for building distributed, real-time collaborative web  applications
-- [vue-vben-admin](https://github.com/anncwb/vue-vben-admin) - ✨ ✨ ✨ A vue3 style Admin based on Vite  vue3.0, vite, ant design vue 2.x, typescript，Efforts to update in progress...
+- [vue-vben-admin](https://github.com/anncwb/vue-vben-admin) - ✨ ✨ ✨ A vue3 style Admin based on Vite  vue3.0, vite, ant-design-vue 2.x, typescript，Efforts to update in progress...
 - [headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [remote](https://github.com/electron/remote) - Bridge JavaScript objects from the main process to the renderer process in Electron.
 - [vue-storefront](https://github.com/DivanteLtd/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total coverage is just a matter of time.
 The API approach also allows you to merge VSF with any third-party tool like CMS, payment gateways or analytics.
 Newest updates: https://blog.vuestorefront.io.
 Always Open Source, MIT license.